 Take a look at some of the other benefits of smarter clienteling strategies to find out more about how clienteling could help your company.

 Clienteling means personalising the shopping experience for each and every customer.
 Using data already stored on customers, clienteling apps and software can subtly tweak the experiences offered to buyers.
 This means they’ll always see the products they’re most interested in, they’ll know when their preferred items are in stock and they’ll easily find answers to their questions.

 Customer preferences can be quickly learnt, with support tickets and returns information providing invaluable insights into every customer’s likes and dislikes.
 Information like this quickly translates into more targeted, intuitive shopping experiences with personalisation at every turn.

-Online shopping is on the rise, but many shoppers still prefer to venture into a real store and see products for themselves.
+Online shopping is a popular channel of option, but many shoppers still prefer to venture into a real store and see products for themselves.
 This doesn’t mean that the opportunities of clienteling will be missed, though.
 In-store shopping can also be significantly enhanced through clienteling technology.
 Many companies are already using the latest apps in store to provide more sophisticated and desirable shopping experiences.

 Store assistants can use mobile devices to access all the information they need on customers, helping them to provide an informed and intelligent service.
 Clienteling apps enable brands to facilitate on the spot purchases, so customers never have to queue up to buy the goods they need.
 And of course all data from these in-store interactions can be saved, to help guide future improvements.